sriramprog/Stanford-Medicine-Project/README.md

 - Scheduling conflicts that delay follow-up testing
 - Limited clinical context when handling urgent cases

-2. Workload Diagnostics using a Real Patient Scenario Using a common kidney patient case involving an elevated potassium level of more than 6.2 mmol/L, I examined how the existing workflow broke down.
+Part 2: Workload Diagnostics using a Real Patient Scenario Using a common kidney patient case involving an elevated potassium level of more than 6.2 mmol/L, I examined how the existing workflow broke down.
 Root cause analysis techniques (5 Whys and Fishbone diagrams) were used to identify contributing factors across people, process, technology, information flow, and clinical environment.
 This analysis highlighted issues such as unclear ownership of lab review, alert fatigue, limited follow-up bandwidth during busy clinic hours, and lack of visual cues for urgency.

-3. From Clinical Decision to Logic Translation
+Part 3: From Clinical Decision to Logic Translation
 To reduce ambiguity in case escalation decisions, globally established clinical guidelines were translated into explicit, step-by-step decision logic, which defined when labs should be reviewed, how patient symptoms and history influence urgency, and which clinical role is responsible for escalation at each step.
 The decision logic was visualized as a clear flowchart to make escalation pathways easy to follow during time-constrained clinical work.

-4. Decision-Support Dashboard and Adoption Planning Based on the clarified workflow and decision logic, a role-aware decision-support dashboard was prototyped to surface urgent lab results, recommended actions, and documentation requirements.
+Part 4: Decision-Support Dashboard and Adoption Planning Based on the clarified workflow and decision logic, a role-aware decision-support dashboard was prototyped to surface urgent lab results, recommended actions, and documentation requirements.
 To ensure the solution could realistically be adopted, a change management plan was developed using Kotter’s Change Model, including role-based training, resistance mitigation strategies, and success metrics focused on usage, timeliness of escalation, and reduction in missed or delayed interventions.

 ### Skills: